RNVizion/rnv-brand/BRAND_TYPE.md

 - **No font fact exists in `profile.json`.** Nothing watches type; the nav could disagree with this register indefinitely and nothing would say so.
 Not a checker failure — no checker was pointed here.
 Handed as R2.
-- **[confirm/fill] Tracking is undefined between the two ruled sizes.** 14px and display are ruled;
-  the OG generators draw the mark at **20px and 30px** and nothing says which value applies.
-Not
-  academic: the F-register closed the `generate_site_og.py` question partly on the arithmetic that `+0.033em` at 20px is 0.66px and therefore sub-pixel and safely dropped. **At the ruled `0.09em` that figure is 1.8px** — nearly three times what was dismissed, and no longer sub-pixel.
-The conclusion may still be right; the reasoning under it does not survive the value change.
+- **~~[confirm/fill] Tracking is undefined between the two ruled sizes.~~ RULED 2026-08-15.** See the raster table above: 1.8px absolute, expressed as `0.09em` at 20px and `0.06em` at 30px.
+The original finding is worth keeping because of how it was reached — the F-register closed the `generate_site_og.py` question partly on the arithmetic that `+0.033em` at 20px is 0.66px and therefore sub-pixel and safely dropped. **Two things were wrong with that.** The ruled nav value is `0.09em`, not `+0.033em`, so the figure being dismissed was not the ruled one; and at 30px the figure it *did* dismiss is 0.99px, which is not sub-pixel either. **A conclusion can survive its own reasoning being wrong, and this one did not — the generators shipped untracked.** Three generator edits are with the Brand Architect chat.
 - **[confirm/fill] A formal mark spec** — clearspace, minimum sizes, ratios.
 Deferred until the first external use demands it.
 Decision #15 settles the *face*, not the spec.